-As already noted, the usual legal form of a Cayman private equity fund is an ELP formed under the ELP Law.
-While a private equity fund can be, and sometimes is, structured as a company (including since the introduction of a new law in 2016, a limited liability company) or trust, the ELP model has two advantages: it allows US managers in particular to use the same vehicle as they do for their domestic offering while preserving freedom of contract through the limited partnership agreement (LPA), and at the same time avoiding the constraints of the maintenance of capital doctrine that applies to a Cayman company.
+The usual legal form of a Cayman private equity fund is an ELP formed under the ELP Law.
+While a private equity fund can be, and sometimes is, structured as a company (including, since the introduction of a new law in 2016, a limited liability company (LLC)) or trust, the ELP model has two advantages: it allows US managers in particular to use the same vehicle as they do for their domestic offering while preserving freedom of contract through the limited partnership agreement (LPA), and at the same time avoiding the constraints of the maintenance of capital doctrine that applies to a Cayman company.

 None of these requirements apply to an ELP, as there is no equivalent of the corporate maintenance of capital doctrine under Cayman partnership law.
 This is because the general partner (GP) of an ELP has unlimited liability for all the debts and obligations of the partnership to the extent that its assets are inadequate.4 Conversely, the limited partners (LPs), as the name implies, are not so liable (subject to two important exceptions noted below).5 This gives investors – the LPs in a Cayman private equity fund formed as an ELP – the best of both worlds: limited liability, but with an almost unfettered ability to receive a return of capital in any situation subject only to the terms of the LPA underpinning the ELP.

-An ELP is in fact a collection of contractual rights and obligations expressed through the terms of the LPA, which operates under agency principles through the GP and which has a limited liability wrapper for its LPs courtesy of the ELP Law.
+An ELP is, in fact, a collection of contractual rights and obligations expressed through the terms of the LPA, which operates under agency principles through the GP and which has a limited liability wrapper for its LPs courtesy of the ELP Law.
 As the GP both acts for the ELP and has unlimited liability, there are qualifying criteria: at least one GP must be a Cayman company, another Cayman ELP or a natural person resident in Cayman.
-It can also be an overseas company, including for these purposes a Delaware LLC, which registers in Cayman as a foreign company.6 This is short of a migration of the foreign company to Cayman and there is no reincorporation in Cayman, but a registered office is required along with submission of an annual return and, as discussed later, it can then fall subject to certain Cayman laws.
-Since the overhaul of the ELP Law in 2014, overseas partnerships can also register in Cayman in order to qualify as the GP of an ELP.
+It can also be an overseas company, including, for these purposes, a Delaware LLC, which registers in Cayman as a foreign company.6 This is short of a migration of the foreign company to Cayman and there is no reincorporation in Cayman, but a registered office is required along with submission of an annual return and, as discussed below, it can then fall subject to certain Cayman laws.
+Since the overhaul of the ELP Law in 2014, overseas partnerships can also register in Cayman to qualify as the GP of an ELP.
 There appears to be no overall preference for choice of qualification, although, in the majority of cases, either a Cayman company or a foreign-registered company will be used.7

 There are no qualifying criteria for LPs; however, an LP is subject to certain statutory restrictions, again being the price for limited liability.
 Specifically, an LP is passive.
 In fact, it is prohibited under the ELP Law from taking part in the conduct of the business of the ELP, and the law requires that all contracts, agreements and the like are entered into by the GP on behalf of the ELP.8

-This leads on to the first of the exceptions to limited liability noted above: in summary, an LP who takes part in the conduct of the business of the ELP can lose limited liability with respect to a third party who deals with that ELP and who reasonably believes such LP to be a GP.9 However, all is not lost for an LP who wants to exert internal control on the activities of the partnership, as the ELP Law sets out a series of ‘safe harbours’, which are deemed not to amount to taking part in the conduct of the business.
+This leads on to the first of the exceptions to limited liability noted above: in summary, an LP that takes part in the conduct of the business of the ELP can lose limited liability with respect to a third party that deals with that ELP and that reasonably believes the LP to be a GP.9 However, all is not lost for an LP that wants to exert internal control on the activities of the partnership, as the ELP Law sets out a series of 'safe harbours', which are deemed not to amount to taking part in the conduct of the business.
 Probably the most helpful of these is as follows:

 This is because this is usually sufficient to enable an LP to participate in an advisory committee of the partnership without concern that it could lose limited liability.
-This is a potential area for tension for an LP who wants to exert control over a GP, and therefore by extension the ELP itself.
-We advise that the golden rule for an ‘active passive’ LP is first, only to participate internally within the partnership, and dealing only with other partners and never with third parties; and second, to have those internal controls expressly documented in the LPA so as far as possible to come within the letter of the safe harbour set out above.
+This is a potential area for tension for an LP that wants to exert control over a GP, and, therefore, by extension, the ELP itself.
+We advise that the golden rule for an 'active passive' LP is, first, only to participate internally within the partnership, and dealing only with other partners and never with third parties; and second, to have those internal controls expressly documented in the LPA so as far as possible to come within the letter of the safe harbour set out above.

 The second exemption to limited liability is clawback on insolvency.
 If an LP receives a capital – not a profit – distribution and the ELP is insolvent on a cash-flow test at the time the payment is made and the LP has actual knowledge of the insolvency, then that LP can become liable to return the distribution together with interest.10

-In terms of the fundraising itself, Cayman has a disclosure-based legal system; there are no prescribed rules for the content of an offering memorandum for a closed-ended private equity fund.
+In terms of the fundraising itself, Cayman has a disclosure-based legal system; outside of the Content Rules there are no prescribed rules for the content of an offering memorandum for a closed-ended private equity fund.
 However, whatever is or is not said may potentially be actionable.
-In addition to a contractual claim under the contracts constituted by the offering memorandum, the subscription agreement and any ancillary agreement (such as a side letter), liability could also arise under principles of negligent or fraudulent misrepresentation, while the Contracts Law (1996 Revision) could apply with respect to pre-contractual misrepresentation.
+In addition to a contractual claim under the contracts constituted by the offering memorandum, the subscription agreement and any ancillary agreement (such as a side letter), liability could also arise under principles of negligent or fraudulent misrepresentation, while the Contracts Act (1996 Revision) could apply with respect to pre-contractual misrepresentation.
 To complete the line-up of civil claims, an action for deceit could also arise under tort laws.
-Finally, in the case of criminal deception, the Penal Code (2017 Revision) could apply.11
+Finally, in the case of criminal deception, the Penal Code (2019 Revision) could apply.11

 While a Cayman company is not allowed, under the Companies Law, to offer its securities for sale to the public unless those securities are listed on the Cayman Islands Stock Exchange,12 there is no equivalent for an ELP; however, as shall be seen, an ELP is expressly prohibited from transacting business with the public in the Cayman Islands.
-In fact, this is what ‘exempted’ in the legal description of an ELP signifies, as only an exempted limited partnership is entitled to apply for the tax exemption certificate described in Section III, infra.13
+In fact, this is what 'exempted' in the legal description of an ELP signifies, as only an exempted limited partnership is entitled to apply for the tax-exemption certificate (TEC) described in Section III.13

 While specific advice must be sought prior to making an offer in the Cayman Islands, we can extract the following general principles: